MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/guide-staff-through-common-tasks-processes.md

 ---
-title: "Create custom business logic through processes with PowerApps | MicrosoftDocs"
+title: "Create custom business logic through processes with Dynamics 365 for Customer Engagement | MicrosoftDocs"
-description: "Learn about the different types of business logic you can use in your app" ms.custom: "" ms.date: 05/01/2018 ms.reviewer: "" ms.service: "crm-online"
+description: "Learn about the different types of business logic you can use in your app" ms.custom: "" ms.date: 11/09/2018 ms.reviewer: "" ms.service: "crm-online"
 ms.suite: ""